ehamberg/gtdguide/src/lyagtd.markdown

 We want to offload work from the brain, remember?

-When you first start to use GTD you should take an hour to write down all things you want to--or have to--do.
+When you first start to use GTD you should take an hour to write down all things you want to---or have to---do.
 These so-called *open loops* include *all* things that aren't *as* they should be, *where* they should be, and so on.
 Do you need to replace your toothbrush?
 Return the tea cup you borrowed from your aunt?
 Should you repaint your bed in another colour?
 All these things should go on